 This MD&A and, in particular, but without limitation, section 1.3, Key corporate developments, section 1.4, Capital markets strategy, section 1.6, Capitals and our corporate responsibility, section 2, Strategic imperatives, section 3.2, Business outlook and assumptions, section 5, Business segment analysis and section 6.7, Liquidity, contain forward-looking statements.
 These forward-looking statements include, without limitation, statements relating to our projected financial performance for 2024, BCE's dividend growth objective, 2024 annualized common share dividend and dividend payout ratio level, and dividend payout policy target, BCE's anticipated capital expenditures and network deployment plans, BCE's financial policy target, the cost savings and other benefits expected to result from workforce reductions as well as estimated related severance payments, the sources of liquidity we expect to use to meet our 2024 cash requirements, our expected post-employment benefit plans funding, the expected timing and completion of the proposed acquisition of the Canadian out-of-home media business of OUTFRONT Media Inc. and the benefits expected to result therefrom, our environmental, social and governance (ESG) objectives, which include, without limitation, our objectives concerning diversity, equity, inclusion and belonging (DEIB), our targeted reductions in the level of our greenhouse gas (GHG) emissions including, without limitation, our carbon neutrality (scope 1 and 2 only) target and our science-based targets, our objectives concerning reductions in waste to landfill, community investment, privacy and information security, corporate governance and ethical business conduct, BCE's business outlook, objectives, plans and strategic priorities, and other statements that do not refer to historical facts.
 A statement we make is forward-looking when it uses what we know and expect today to make a statement about the future.
-Forward-looking statements are typically identified by the words assumption, goal, guidance, obj or implied by, such forward-looking statements and that our business outlook, objectives, plans and strategic priorities may not be achieved.
-These statements are not guarantees of future performance or events, and we caution you against relying on any of these forward-looking statements.
-Forward-looking statements are presented in this MD&A for the purpose of assisting investors and others in understanding our objectives, strategic priorities and business outlook as well as our anticipated operating environment.
-Readers are cautioned, however, that such information may not be appropriate for other purposes.
+Forwardlooking statements are typically identified by the words assumption, goal, guidance, objective, outlook, project, strategy, target, commitment and other similar expressions or future or conditional verbs such as aim, anticipate, believe, could, expect, intend, may, plan, seek, should, strive and will.
+All such forward-looking statements are made pursuant to the safe harbour provisions of applicable Canadian securities laws and of the United States (U.S.) Private Securities Litigation Reform Act of 1995.